 Check for flatness by rotating a ruler across the bottom of the cookware (See Figure 1).
 Cookware should have flat bottoms that make good contact with the entire surface heating element (See Figure 2).
-For detailed information about the ceramic cooktop, refer to the"Cooktop Maintenance (cont'd)" on page 33.
+For detailed information about the ceramic cooktop, refer to the "Cooktop Maintenance (cont'd)" on page 34.

+- Flat bottom and straight sides.

 - Tight fitting lids.

 - Weight of handle does not tilt pan.
 Pan is well balanced.

 - Pan sizes match the amount of food to be prepared and the size of the surface element.

 - Made of material that conducts heat well.

 - Easy to clean.

 - Always match pot diameter to element size.